There are various possible complications of psoriasis. These include mouth issues, IBD, and celiac disease, among others.

-Not only are there are different types of psoriasis, but it is also a complex condition.
+There are many different types of psoriasis, and it is a complex condition.

 As scientists learn more about inflammatory conditions and how they affect people, they are also establishing more links between conditions that have different diagnoses.